holidayextras/culture/best-practices/npm.md

 We seem to almost universally use `:` as a separator to namespace our commands.
 E.g. `build:js` and `build:css`.

 ### Commands to run at a certain time
-Excluding NPM supported hooks (`prestop`, `prestart`, etc), we have a not insignificant number of other commands with names that reflect _when_ tasks should be run.
+Excluding npm supported hooks (`prestop`, `prestart`, etc), we have a not insignificant number of other commands with names that reflect _when_ tasks should be run.
 This is in contrast to the majority of our commands have names that reflect _what_ the command does.

 ## Recommendations
 Based on the above, we've come up with the following recommendations for command names.